Phantomvex/Dungeon-of-the-Forgotten/README.md

 Imports are disabled during an active run, but saving and exporting are available while paused.
 Local storage is tied to the browser and site origin; it cannot automatically follow a changed preview URL.
 The downloaded file is the portable backup for that situation.
 Saves do not use a cloud account or server.
 The checksum detects file damage, not deliberate tampering.

-## Testing Cheats

-The main menu's **Cheats** panel is admin-only.
-Enter `admin1` (case-sensitive, lowercase) to unlock it.
-It shares the current session's admin access with the Phantom unlock; reloading locks access again.
-Admin access and the password are not persisted in saves or exports.
-Both the panel and the cheat-application handler check admin access.
-This remains a client-side testing lock, not secure server-side authentication.

-Once authenticated, the panel adds a custom positive whole-number amount of gold, Soul Shards, or XP for an owned hero.
-Inputs are capped at 1,000,000 per action.
-These are explicit local testing tools, not part of normal progression.
-Level and attribute caps remain enforced; cheats do not unlock the biome campaign.
-Cheats cannot modify an active solo or party quest.
-Export a clean save first if you want to restore it later.

-## Presentation

-Every non-Phantom hero has a reworked upright pixel model with clearer anatomy, distinct costume palettes, headgear, armor, robe folds, and appropriately sized weapons.
-Phantom's original model and powers are preserved.
-Weapon arcs and weapon size have been reduced; the player body no longer tilts into a crooked attack pose.
-The hero detail screen retains its animated preview.

-Portraits and biome art are now explicit bundled assets rendered through canvas crops, with a drawn fallback if decoding fails.
-This avoids fragile nested SVG image references and missing loose `/images` files in single-file previews.
-The old title background was replaced by a self-contained pixel dungeon assembly, with Phantom centered among several powerful heroes.
-Rain, snow, ash, spores, sand, or astral motes vary by biome and intensity over time.

-The synthesized soundtrack has seven biome-specific arrangements.
-Floor number changes melody, pitch, and tempo; guardian portals switch to the boss score.
-Boss dialogue is readable and skippable, and combat remains paused until you choose to face the guardian.
-The compact combat dock groups all six abilities together; selecting or focusing an icon reveals its full name and cost without spreading controls across the screen.

 ## Implementation

 - `src/App.tsx`: application screens, shared settings, audio, and saved progression.